Niklichang/niklichang.github.io/_posts/2024-12-02-the-daily-run.md

 *Update on 01/13/25:* This page will most likely be changed to a 6 days run and 1 day strength workout per week (no longer a "daily" run), but the intent is still the same.
 Run faster, get fitter, build habits.

+*Update on 04/20/25:* Hiatus??

+**04/18/25, Day 77**: 13.26mi ALL OUT!
+1:48:24, Beijing Half Marathon, what a ride.
+So many people, which was a good and bad thing.
+I think overall this sort of race environment is the best to bring out the best in anyone.
+Great atmosphere, cheering, support, big crowds, clogged paths, weaving through people.
+This race had it all.

+The pacing went absolutely amazing, apart from around mile three.
+Took a tight turn into a busy road, so all the runners were confined to a side lane.
+A single lane supporting tens of thousands of runners is definitely not ideal, and I had no choice but to slow down.
+With everything said and done though, if I had gone out at my original pace before this, I might have blown up by the end.
+So maybe in the end it was a good thing for my pacing.
+Ultimately though, literally perfect negative splits coming out, mile by mile.
+Cannot be more proud of myself and I definitely put everything out there for this race.

+Before the slowdown, all I was thinking about was hitting 5:30km splits.
+Worked out not bad, and when I found myself with room to breathe I was only around 20 seconds behind that.
+I continued to aim for 5:30 splits, but as the k's went by I started doing some 5 minute kms, so I switched to aiming for that.
+By the last 5km, I started to hit some 4:30's and last km I gave everything I had.
+Worked out perfectly, and shoutout to Alex and Alice for being at the finish line to support me.
+Extremely grateful for them taking the time out of the day for me.

+What's in store for the future?
+I have thought long and hard about this, and I feel that overall, running is too much of a time sink at the moment.
+Very unfortunate to say this but it is the truth.
+Right now I am studying abroad, and to take 2 hours of my day every weekday in the gym is just removing time from other things I want to accomplish.

+The thing is, as I have mentioned earlier, is that running is more than just the time spent exercising.
+It seeps into your life in so many different ways: Consuming running content, recovery, injury prevention/stretching, watching what you eat with running in mind, thinking about workouts, the list goes on.
+What I am saying is that there is time spent outside, whether that be actual time spent doing stuff or time spent mentally.
+The idea of stress, of allostatic load.

+I am the type of person who wants to do something good, something thorough if I commit to it, and I felt as if preparation for the half marathon for the past 3 weeks took so much out of me.
+Yes, now that I have done it it will not be as all-consuming if I do it again.
+But in China?
+While in school?
+While looking for a job?

+In my current scope, I have things more important to me at the moment.
+Learning Chinese, research, exploring.
+I have realized that above all, I cannot mentally balance all of these things.
+In the broader scope, I also have things that I deem more important, mainly research and jobs.

+That being said, here is the plan moving forward: No more races until I figure out my life.
+However, I will still try to run.
+While I feel I cannot live without exercise, I will not let it take over my life.
+Imagine if I had the mental effort to put in 1, 2 hours to research/job hunting.
+Thus, I will slowly figure out a schedule where I can incorporate running/exercise, but not make it a main priority.

+Just realized that today is day 77 of this post, a lucky day I guess.
+At this point I honestly don't know when the next day will be, but so be it.
+Maybe more posts will come with diary entries and no running, who knows?
+What about new post, the daily blog?
+We shall see.
+Thanks to anyone tuning in.

 <br/>

 **04/18/25, Day 76**: 3.22mi easy.
 Further taper, and tomorrow just going to get in some walking.